library(statnet)

 Let each node in the network have a categorical attribute, denoted:

-This maps each actor to one of \(c\) categories.
+This assigns each actor \(i\) to one of \(C\) categories.
 To model homophily, we define a statistic that counts the number of ties between actors who share the same attribute value:

-That is, \(m_a(G)\) is the number of edges where both endpoints belong to the same category.
+That is, \(m_v(G)\) is the number of edges where both endpoints belong to the same category.
 Adding this statistic to the ERGM, the model becomes:

 We interpret the homophily parameter as follows: